 "I was pretty young when I realized that my parents never had ‘nice’ jobs.
 A lot of my friends would take vacations or have really nice things in their houses.
 I was confused as a kid, like, ‘Why don’t we have all those things?’

 Then I realized that my parents were undocumented, and they didn't have access to ‘nice’ jobs.
-So at that young age I was like, ‘Alright, so maybe life is not about having the nicest car, the nicest phone, the nicest house.’
-I mean, really it's about your experiences and the way you love others, right?
+So at that young age I was like, ‘All right, so maybe life is not about having the nicest car, the nicest phone, the nicest house.’
+I mean, really, it's about your experiences and the way you love others, right?

 When I came to college, I went through a program called TAPS.
 It’s for entering freshman and it focuses on helping integrate first generation or minority students, but really it’s for anyone that wants a head start at college.
 It was a very intense program, but I liked it a lot because I learned a lot about myself, developed study methods, good habits, and met new people so I got a social base, which is cool.
 Now I’m a junior and a peer mentor for the TAPS program.
 We try to help new students feel like part of the community, which is really important when they’re here by themselves with no parents, right out of high school.

 For me, college is a gateway for my whole family.
 It’s a risk for my parents to be here, but they have given me this opportunity to set myself up for a good life.
 I hope I make them proud."